Testing Services

 • children are always supervised.

-Balcony safety To prevent children falling from your balcony, it is recommended that:
+Balcony safety To prevent children from falling from your balcony, it is recommended that:

 • where possible, balustrades (railings):